Cassius-P/Dynamic-CrewAI/crewai_backend_prompt.md

 - **Use proper error handling** and validation
 - **Follow Python best practices** and PEP 8 conventions
 - **Implement proper logging** for debugging and monitoring
-- **Use create_pieces_memory tool** after completing major implementation steps to store progress and decisions

 ## Important Notes